dotnet/docs/docs/architecture/cloud-native/application-resiliency-patterns.md

 The first line of defense is software-enabled application resiliency.

-While you could invest time writing your own resiliency framework, such products already exist.
+While you could invest considerable time writing your own resiliency framework, such products already exist.
 For example, [Polly](http://www.thepollyproject.org/) is a comprehensive .NET resilience and transient-fault-handling library that allows developers to express resiliency policies in a fluent and thread-safe manner.
-Polly targets applications build with both the full .NET Framework and .NET Core.
-Figure 6-2 shows the resiliency policies (that is, functionality) available in the Polly Library.
+Polly targets applications built with either the full .NET Framework or .NET Core.
+Figure 6-2 shows the resiliency policies (that is, functionality) available from the Polly Library.
 These policies can be applied individually or combined together.

 ![Polly framework](media/polly-resiliency-framework.png)